M1A7X2Y9/NF/README.md

 # Novelty and Familiarity
 _NF_
 # if you change nothing people will move on to something else.
--- too mcuh novelty is scary.
+-- too much novelty is scary.

 # if you change everything people will get bored.
 -- too much familiarity is boring.